calvinrewindx/rewindx-landing/content/Rewind_X_Lightpaper_PUBLIC_v1.2.md

 ### Time-Bounded, Not Indefinite

 Windows have maximum durations.
 Once expired, finality is absolute.
 The protocol does not offer indefinite reversibility, which would fundamentally undermine blockchain utility.

+### Minimum Window Granularity

+Protected Transfers have a minimum rewind window of 5 minutes.
+This prevents "instant reversibility" patterns that could enable abuse while still supporting faster workflows compared to hour-level windows.

 ### No Fraud Adjudication